Kernix13/beginner-git-commands/BEGINNER_GIT.md

 # SYNTAX: git remote add [alias] [url]
 git remote add origin https://github.com/YOUR_USER_NAME/YOUR_REPO_NAME.git

-# In case origin is pointing to the wrong GitHub repo
-git remote remove origin

 # 6. Push your commits and connect your local to your remote repo
-git push [alias] [branch]
+# SYNTAX: git push [alias] [branch]
 git push -u origin main

 # NOTE: the -u flag is short for --set-upstream
 # For any future commits just use:
 git push

+# In case origin is pointing to the wrong GitHub repo
+git remote remove origin
 ```

 When you run `git init` you will see your brnach name in the lower left corner of VS Code.
 You will also see all your file names turn green with a `U` next to them.
 The `U` stands for "untracked".